 Quality control: AI is applied to perception issues in the course of advanced industrial activities.
-A novelty in the matter at hand is that it introduces the notion of different attributes and enochs and shat if tries to distinguish the absence or presence of the signal between cases.
+A novelty in the matter at hand is that it introduces the notion of different attributes and epochs and that it tries to distinguish the purposes of the research.
+Special attention is paid to the absence or presence of the signal between cases.
 Different architectures of artificial neural networks are designed for the fault detection task when changes in the data occur.
 The models are equipped with the capability of routing the disruptions to their nearest points.
 In this regard, each unit of the manufacturing equipment is described by one vector.
 Their ensemble builds a higher-dimensional space.
 The notion of time series comes into operation when increments between shortened windows are observed inside the operating grid.